 With Rob continuing to navigate, we continued towards Sarzana.
 Our original destination of La Spezia had a mountain range between it and the rest of our route; we routed beyond it to continue our more moderate descent to the sea.

-Along the way we bumped into EuroVelo 5, providing both the lesson that it’s easy to lose a EV route (which we did), and that EV routes avoid traffic at all costs.
+Along the way we bumped into EuroVelo 5, providing both the lesson that it’s easy to lose an EV route (which we did), and that EV routes avoid traffic at all costs.
 We found ourselves bushwhacking though a cane field and dodging trail-wide water, ranging from puddles to running water.

 The slow start and long delays from EV 5 meant arriving late at our destination hostel (on the side of a mountain).
-The hostel was located in deep within the walls of a castle, with no obvious cycling way to get there.
+The hostel was located in deep within the walls of a castle, with no obvious way to cycle there.
 Leaving Rob with my bicycle at the bottom of a long flight of stairs, I forged ahead.
 Four long flights of stairs and many twisty passages led me to the hostel door – closed.
 It took me a couple of tries to find my way back to Rob through the corridors.

 At that point time was running short to find a place to stay, but we’d passed multiple campgrounds and signs along the way.
 We stopped at the first to have the road turn to gravel, then mud, then mostly barricaded by construction.
 Again forging ahead of Rob, I rode through the construction.
 Several twists and turns later I found the campground.
 Apparently construction on the road stated two days ago, and they’ve been cut off.
 One woman at reception declared I must have been a magician to find them, and the other said that we could stay where ever we wanted!